ritvik03/3D-Reconstruction/README.rst

 If you find a bug or would like to request a feature, please `report it with the issue tracker <https://github.com/ritvik03/3D-point-cloud-reconstruction-from-stereovision/issues>`_.

-StereoVision is released under the GNU General Public License, so feel free to use it any way you like.
-It would be nice to let me know if you do anything cool with it though.

 Author: `Ritvik Pandey <ritvik.pandey03@gmail.com>`_

 .. _Building a stereo rig: https://erget.wordpress.com/2014/02/01/calibrating-a-stereo-camera-with-opencv/